 Wildlife conservation

 - According to the World

 Wildlife Foundation, the

 number of wild animals on

 Earth has halved in the past

 40 years.

-- Australia falls near the upper-middle in terms of considering wildlife conservation a top environmental issue.
+- The US falls near the uppermiddle in terms of considering wildlife conservation a top environmental issue.

 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Wildlife conservation

-Poor quality drinking water - Cape Town, South Africa's recent drought still affects how South Africans view the availability of clean water, as they lead all countries surveyed in thinking that poor quality drinking water is a major problem. - Australia is among the 10 nations least likely to consider poor quality drinking water a top environmental issue.
+Poor quality drinking water - Cape Town, South Africa's recent drought still affects how South Africans view the availability of clean water, as they lead all countries surveyed in thinking that poor quality drinking water is a major problem. - The US is the only highly developed nation that considers poor quality drinking water a top environmental issue.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Poor quality drinking water

-Future food sources and supplies - The global population is expected to continue growing and to need to produce greater and greater quantities of food. - Australia is 6th most likely to consider this a top issue.
+Future food sources and supplies - The global population is expected to continue growing and to need to produce greater and greater quantities of food. - Countries in Latin America are less likely to consider this a top issue compared to many Asian and European countries.
+The US falls in the upper middle half.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Future food sources and supplies